exagonsoft/my_place/README.md

 ## Support

-For support, Star this respository and Follow me on GitHub and YouTube
+For support, Star this respository and Follow me on GitHub